senotrusov/notes/arch-linux-installation.md

 #### Root with ext4

+!!! info inline end

+    See the [ext4](https://wiki.archlinux.org/title/ext4) Arch Wiki page for more information.

 Ext4 is a traditional, robust, and mature filesystem.

-!!! info

-    See the [ext4](https://wiki.archlinux.org/title/ext4) Arch Wiki page for more information.

 **Format and mount:**